 Britt Technology Impact Series

 The Britt Technology Impact Series (BTIS) provides MBA candidates and the Tuck and Dartmouth communities with insights into how changes in technology affect individuals, impact enterprises and reshape industries.
 The series explores a different theme each academic year through events including panel discussions with industry leaders, one-on-one meetings with executives and academic seminars.
 At year-end, the center produces an overview of the findings that gives students unique perspectives on relevant business and technology issues.
 This program is made possible by a generous donation from Glenn Britt, Chairman & CEO of Time Warner Cable.
-The 2013-14 Britt Technology Impact Series is examining how the physical world is becoming fully embedded with technology in a series titled, The Internet of You: Better Living Through Connectivity.
+The 2014-15 Britt Technology Impact Series is examining the transformational impact of the growing hyperweb and the fusion of technology into every interaction in our corporate and social worlds in a series titled, Connected Everywhere: The Transformation to a Hyperweb World.

-April 29, 2014 • Tuck School of Business
+April 16, 2015 • Noon • Frantz II Classroom • Tuck School of Business

-April 10, 2014 Digital Drop-In • Tuck School of Business
+February 18, 2015 • Tuck School of Business

 February 17, 2015 Tech@Tuck • Tuck School of Business

-February 13, 2014 • Tuck School of Business
+November 3, 2014 • Tuck School of Business

-October 10, 2013 • Tuck School of Business
+October 24, 2014 • Tuck School of Business

 Browse Entire Site by Topic